brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

    you must flush the cache.

 .. note::
-   The Matomo integration is only active if a URL and a site ID are specified.
+   The Matomo integration is only active, if a URL and a site ID are specified.

 Installation
 ------------